 Read-Only by Default — External models cannot write files, run commands, or touch git.
 This is not a limitation but a deliberate safety boundary.
 All modifications flow through Claude, creating a single auditable point of control with full rollback capability.

 Progressive Complexity — Layer 1 handles 80% of use cases with simple API calls.
 Layer 2 activates only when the task genuinely requires multi-step reasoning.
 Skills add intelligence only when the base tools are insufficient.
+The dual-mode tool calling system adapts transparently to model capabilities without exposing complexity to the user.
 The system avoids unnecessary complexity at every level.